 In terms of fertilizer, a balanced liquid houseplant fertilizer works great when given once per month during the growing season.

 A good rule of thumb for your Schefflera is to feed it only during months the pot is outside and hold it back when it’s inside.

 As your umbrella plant is in a container, garden soil won’t be sufficient, even though the plant is outside.

-Schefflera love organic matter but hate water, so the perlite helps ensure good drainage.
+Schefflera love organic matter but hates water, so the perlite helps ensure good drainage.

-A slightly acidic pH of 6.0 to 6.5 is ideal, although you may have to occasionally test the soil if you use tap water due to the chemicals and mineral content often raising the pH of otherwise good soil.
+A slightly acidic pH of 6.0 to 6.5 is ideal.
+However, you may have to occasionally test the soil if you use tap water due to the chemicals and mineral content often raising the pH of otherwise good soil.

 Repotting Schefflera is a relatively simple task and should be done when the plant becomes rootbound (you will start to see roots poking out of the drainage holes) or every 3 years.